Police: 12-Year-Old Boy Struck, Killed By Bergen Sheriff's SUV On Route 208 In Fair Lawn

-A 12-year-old boy was fatally struck by a Bergen County Sheriff's Officer on Route 208 in Fair Lawn Sunday night, authorities said.
+A 12-year-old boy was fatally struck by a Bergen County Sheriff's Officer on Route 208 in Fair Lawn Sunday evening, authorities said.

-The boy was walking with his brother and two friends when he or she was hit at 9:08 p.m., Fair Lawn Police Sgt.
+The child was walking with his brother and two friends when he was hit at 9:08 p.m., Fair Lawn Police Sgt.
 Brian Metzler said.

 All lanes were closed at Maple Avenue in Fair Lawn for further investigation.